ChamothAshen/Mynewportfolio/content/featured/vsms/index.md

   - Firebase
 ---

-A **MERN stack-based** web application designed to streamline operations in the automotive service industry.
-It features customer management, appointment scheduling, inventory tracking, and payment handling, offering a user-friendly platform to improve efficiency and automation.
+A **MERN stack-based**We're excited to unveil our Y2S2 ITP project, a comprehensive web-based vehicle service management system developed using the MERN stack (MongoDB, Express.js, React, Node.js) for Singhe Automotive Company (Pvt.)
+Ltd. This state-of-the-art platform is designed to streamline operations and enhance user experience for vehicle owners, service providers, and administrative staff